dib-lab/2020-paper-sourmash-gather/manuscript.md

 ![
 **Hash-based decomposition of a metagenome into constituent genomes compares well to bases covered by read mapping.**
-The reference genomes are rank ordered along the x axis based on the largest number of hashes from the metagenome specific to that genome; hence the number of hashes classified for each genome (orange dots) is monotonically decreasing.
+The reference genomes are rank ordered along the x axis (as in Figure @fig:gather0), based on the largest number of hashes from the metagenome specific to that genome; hence the number of hashes classified for each genome (red circles) is monotonically decreasing.
-The y axis shows absolute number of estimated k-mers classified to this genome (orange) or total number of bases covered in the reference (blue); the numbers have not been rescaled.
+The y axis shows number of hashes (k-mers) classified to this genome (red circles) or total number of bases in the reference covered by mapped reads (blue stars); the numbers have not been rescaled.
 Decreases in mapping (green peaks) occur for genomes which are not exact matches to the genomes of the organisms used to build the mock community [@doi:10.1101/155358;@doi:10.1186/s13059-016-0997-x].
 ](images/gather-podar.svg "gather results for podar"){#fig:mapping}

+CTB: make note that numbers have not been rescaled in text.

 # Discussion